This is the second blog in the series on how Pyramid brings time intelligence into analytics.

 To add “buckets” or groupings, we need to break down the date into all its essential properties: day, week, month, quarter, year, and all the various combinations used in reporting.
 Pyramid achieves this with two complementary methods: by either physically storing the derived groupings of date-time in the database as part of the data preparation process (technically called “materialization”) or by virtually adding these time groupings as calculations—determined dynamically when used.

 Both methods have their purpose and are used in different circumstances.
 Having both options will give you tremendous scope for solving your analytic and reporting challenges easily.

 Let’s begin with the physical storage approach.
-Users typically choose to physically store date-time groupings in the database for performance reasons, and because it offers greater flexibility when designing and configuring the various groups or buckets.
+Users typically choose to store date-time groupings in the database for performance reasons physically, and because it offers greater flexibility when designing and configuring the various groups or buckets.
 In Pyramid’s “Model” application (where data is cleansed or prepared) tools, the “Time Intelligence” node allows users to add this capability in two clicks [see Pyramid Help for more details].
-This lets a user choose which time groupings to use and select when different time periods should be calculated from (for example “fiscal” years, etc.).
+This lets a user choose which time groupings to use and select when different time periods should be calculated from (for example, “fiscal” years, etc.).

 Once the node is set into a data flow, new columns are generated as shown below in the “before and after” image.

 Alternatively, users can manually create custom date-time groupings using the “Calculated Columns” node and the vast date-time PQL function library.
 Yet another option involves using R or Python scripting to build out highly sophisticated time logic.
 These are more advanced choices, which I won’t cover here.

 The drawback of this approach is that the results need to be stored in the database—or “materialized.”
 This poses issues when the data source is read-only or if the data model is meant to query the database on the fly.